Floorp-Projects/Floorp/modules/libpref/docs/index.md

 Content processes must be told about any visible pref value changes.
 (A change to a default value that is hidden by a user value is unimportant.)
 When this happens, `ContentParent` detects the change (via an observer).
-It checks the pref name against a small blacklist of prefixes that child processes should not care about (this is an optimization to reduce IPC rather than a capabilities/security consideration), and for string prefs it also checks the value(s) don't exceed 4 KiB.
+Sanitized prefs do not produce an update; and for string prefs it also checks the value(s) don't exceed 4 KiB.
 If the checks pass, it sends an IPC message (`PreferenceUpdate`) to the child process, and the child process updates the pref (default and user value) accordingly.

-**Problem:** The blacklist of prefixes is specified separately from the prefs themselves.
+**Problem:** The denylist of prefixes is specified separately from the prefs themselves.
 Having an attribute on a pref definition would be better.

 **Problem:** The 4 KiB limit can lead to inconsistencies between the parent